 Have you ever heard the saying, “Oil and water don’t mix”?
-For this easy science experiment, we are going to see what happens when we mix two common household liquids, oil & water.
+For this easy science experiment, we are going to see what happens when we mix two common household liquids, oil and water.
 Then we’ll add another item to the mix and see if it impacts the experiment.

 - Glass Jar with a lid (a pint canning jar works great)